iNZightVIT/CAS/README.md

 - rCharts v0.4.5;
 - RMySQL v0.10.4;
 - shiny v0.12.1.

-Note that the app has only been tested with packages with versions as above.
-It may or may not work correctly with other versions.
+Note that the app may not work correctly with different package versions.
 Below is some code that might be of some use to testers.

 ```{r}
 ###  Code to install the required packages.s